 Sue Proof was started in 2008.
 A continuing aim of the company since the start has been to keep its carbon footprint to a minimum.
 I work from a home office, so there is no commute.

 - Business is conducted in compliance with relevant environmental legislation.

 - Performance is monitored and reviewed.

 - See whether the need to travel can be eliminated, for example, by use of communications technology; if not …

 - walk or cycle if distance and time permit, but if this isn’t practical …

-- travel by train or bus if a convenient service exists; however, if a convenient service only starts part-way to the destination …
+- travel by train or bus if a convenient service exists which may be used with minimum covid risk – for example, at a quiet time of day; however, if a convenient service only starts part-way to the destination …

 - combine methods of transport to ensure minimum car use, but if a car must be used for the whole trip …